 - 35 minutes

-- 2 pounds Russet potatoes washed and peeled, cut in half
+- 2 pounds Yukon Gold or Russet potatoes, washed and peeled, cut in half

 - 1/2 cup plain Greek yogurt